Management and Entrepreneurship

 MGMT 3545.
 Healthcare Management and Innovation

-This course examines management challenges and innovation in diverse segments of the healthcare industry, including healthcare providers, information systems, insurance, medical research, and government.
-The course will focus not solely on the U.S., but also on healthcare in other developed and developing economies.
-We will dive deeply into healthcare innovation in Silicon Valley and throughout the world and will examine various public and private efforts to make healthcare systems more efficient, more ethical, more effective in serving unmet healthcare needs, and more creative in developing new healthcare therapies and business models.
-The approach will be highly practical and hands-on and will draw heavily from case studies and other examples from the healthcare industry.
+This course examines management challenges and innovation in diverse healthcare industry segments, including healthcare providers, information systems, insurance, medical research, and government.
+The course will focus not solely on the U.S. but also on healthcare in other developed and developing economies.
+We will dive deeply into healthcare innovation in Silicon Valley and worldwide and examine various public and private efforts to make healthcare systems more efficient, ethical, effective in serving unmet healthcare needs, and creative in developing new healthcare therapies and business models.
+The approach will be highly practical and hands-on and draw heavily from case studies and other examples from the healthcare industry.
 (4 units)

 Prerequisites: MGMT 3000 Leading People in Organizations.